 Even though everything else about this bedding would seem to make it a viable option, we honestly can’t recommend using anything that’s scented — naturally or artificially.
 If you’re worried about odors, clean and replace your rabbit’s bedding more frequently.

-10. Living World Pine Shavings Small Animal Bedding
+10. Living World Pine Shavings Bunny Bedding

 There’s something of a controversy over using any softwoods for rabbit bedding or litter.
 While some claim that properly kiln-dried woods are perfectly acceptable to use as litter, other doctors disagree.

 While the jury may be out on whether any individual softwood bedding is safe for rabbits, we’d rather err on the side of caution than take chances with our rabbits’ health.
 This bedding is not less expensive or more useful than others on our list, and we would recommend that you not use softwood shavings as bedding for your rabbits.